austinmoehle/austinmoehle.github.io/birds.md

 **Tennessee Warbler (Male)**

-The Master Set includes 2.65 GB (~5000 recordings) of bird songs and calls, labeled by species and by type (e.g. "whistle call" or "song").
-To narrow my focus, I limited the dataset to just songs and included only bird species with at least 6 field recordings, which reduced the number of classes to 48.
+The Cornell Lab of Ornithology provides a Master Set of bird field recordings, consisting of 2.65 GB (~5000 recordings) of bird songs and calls labeled by species and by type (e.g. "whistle call" or "song").
+To narrow the focus of this project, I limited the dataset to just songs and included only bird species with at least 6 field recordings.
+This reduced the number of classes from 326 to 48.

 Label        | Bird Species | Recordings
 -------------|--------------|-------------